NOMYUM/2018-fall-dms104/approved-ideas/readme.md

 *Remember: you're selling your design team to the stakeholders - you are <u>not</u> selling the product!*

+Also, be careful when writing your MRD.
+Do not design the product (yet)!
+The point of DMS 104 is to go through the design process - something you haven't done.
+So you **cannot** tell the stakeholders what the product will look like, what it will do, et cetera, because you haven't done the research and design work.
+Instead, just *postulate* about the product, what it *may* do, and what you as a design team will do to explore the possibilities.

 ## Letters

 - **Curl Temp**